MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/office-2010-end-support-roadmap.md

 You can [download the Readiness Toolkit](https://www.microsoft.com/download/details.aspx?id=55983) for free from the Microsoft Download Center.
 For more information, see [Use the Readiness Toolkit to assess application compatibility for Microsoft 365 Apps](../readiness-toolkit-application-compatibility-microsoft-365-apps.md).

 Other resources are also available.
 For example, if you use Microsoft Endpoint Configuration Manager (current branch), you can use the [Microsoft 365 Apps readiness dashboard](https://docs.microsoft.com/mem/configmgr/sum/deploy-use/office-365-dashboard#bkmk_readiness-dash).
-Or, you can get assistance directly from Microsoft through the [App Assure](https://www.microsoft.com/fasttrack/microsoft-365/app-assure?rtc=1) program.
+Or, you can get assistance from Microsoft through the [App Assure](https://www.microsoft.com/fasttrack/microsoft-365/app-assure?rtc=1) program.

 ## Assess your infrastructure and environment